 When it comes to seasoning, the type of salt you are using can have a crucial role on your meat.
 Two of the most popular types which are often used for seasoning are table salt and kosher salt.

 Table salt is the most popular one and is made up of tiny granulated crystals that resemble sand, while kosher salt is made of large, flake-like crystals.
 For this reason, table salt consists in more salt crystals than kosher.
 So, 1/4 table salt will actually make the mixture more salty than when using 1/4 kosher salt type.

 For this recipe, and in general for most of my smoking recipe, I prefer to use kosher salt.
 It is made more popular by famous TV chefs and It contains less sodium than the normal table salt, has a less intense and more pure, salty taste and it's easier to pick up the crystals and toss them into the food.

 After 8 - 24 hours have passed, your brining process is nearing its end time.
 You’re ready to slow cook this at 225°F on your smoker, or 350°F in your oven.

 Either way, pull the pork out of your brine.
 Give it a nice rinse under running water, and set it down on a cutting board.

-For the smoker, we have a rub that includes salt, crushed and ground peppers, paprika and, sugar.
+For best result, I recommend you to use the smoker.
+I prefer to use a rub that includes salt, crushed and ground peppers, paprika and, sugar.
 These ingredients, some of which were in our brine, are applied here at this point, to further enhance our meat.